jennhoward/HowardJenniferIT1025/Unit6/readme.md

 * What is HTTP and how does it support the client-server model?

+It is the "HyperText Transfer Prococol" and is the most widely used protocol on the internet.
+The client is the user who types the http of a website to visit.
+The server is the server that runs the site and lets users in.
+Unfortunatley when the data is transmitted data, everyone can see it.

 * Explain the protocols that secure HTTP uses to protect data.

+HTTPS S for secure encrypting the data that is being transferred over the internet by making it impossible to read via encryption algorithms that scramble the data making it impossible to read.

+SSL is the "Secure Sockets Layer" Protocol which ensures security on the internet.
+It uses public key encryption to send a certificate to auhtenticate that trustworthyness of the website.

+TLS is the "Transfer Layer Security" that is the successor to SSL, and it uses the latest industry standardized encryption protocol.

 ### Review the following article: Securing Your Web Browser
 * Why should you secure your browser?